GorgeousWalrus/panda/README.md

 ## Note

 This is more a project to get experience in HW design than anything else.
 Therefore (so far) everything is 100% written by myself instead of using already existing implementations.

+## How to use

+### RTL Tests

+To run the RTL test suite, you can simply run `make rtltest` here, or go into the `tests/rtl/` folder and run `make` there.

+The RTL testsuite requires `verilator`.

+For more information on the tests, please refer to the README.md in `tests/`.

+### FPGA Implementation

+Currently, the FPGA implementation is configured for the Xilinx Artix 7 A100TI FPGA (xc7a100ti-csg324-1L).
+It can be run by `make impl` here, which will start Vivado and run all the required steps to produce a bitstream (tested with Vivado 2020).

+You can also run the implementation in batch mode by going into `impl/` and running `make` there.

+The FPGA implementation of the core could not be completely verified, due to limited access to appropriate hardware.